-Two years back when on one fine morning, I was taking my daughter to school in our car, we discovered once a beautiful large house was now burnt black due to electrocution.
+Two years back when on one fine morning, I was taking my daughter to school, we discovered once a beautiful large house had turned black (burnt due to electrocution).
 Out of utmost dismay and wonder, my daughter asked me – “Papa, what has happened?”, and I provided her few explanations to what could have happened and how it could have happened.
 But her inquisitiveness was not resolved, and every other day in the morning, when we passed by that house, my daughter’s questions kept pouring.
 Finally, she asked the most important question – “Papa, Will our house not ever turn black like this”?

 This incident forced me to think how secured are we in our own houses and whether our houses are protected from electrical hazards.
 The electrical products form a major part of our everyday lives.
 One can discover them in every room of their home.
 Power outlets, extension leads, phone chargers, computer cables, induction plates, microwave and the list can go on and on.
 Unfortunately, we hardly pay heed to the design factors, keeping in mind the safety of a child.
 All it takes is a fraction of a second and the consequences could be fatal.

 Within the home, electricity is an alarming and most dangerous hazard, which moves at alarming speeds, completely soundless, and odorless.
 When the human body comes into direct contact with an electricity source, the current flows through it and depending on factors like the voltage of the current and the duration of contact, the electric shock can result anything from minor discomfort to disfiguring or disabling the person, and even leading to death.